Welcome to Lehigh Valley Genealogy.

 Copyright can be a very confusing.
 Many people believe that anything found on the internet is free to use as they choose.
 This is absolutely not true!!
 The information on found on this website is covered by Creative Commons.
 You can find more information in the sidebar on the right.
 Articles on Copyright and Fair Use in general can be found under the Copyright and Fair Use category.
 I have provided appropriate credit and received written permission to use any photos found on this website that are not my own or are not in the public domain.
 Please do not copy those photos from this website.
 Instead, directly contact the person that owns the copyright and get permission to use those photos.

-This website is created under a Creative Commons license, which is listed on the right.
-The license states the following:
+This website is created under a Creative Commons license, shown below and on the upper right.
+Click on the link to view the details of the license.

 You are welcome to use my photos as long as you follow the terms of the Creative Commons license.
 Also, if a photo is watermarked, do not change or remove the watermark.
 Credit has been provided where information, including photos, is in the public domain or has been provided by someone else.
 If you have any questions about any of this, please feel free to contact me.